 - Predicts a phenomenal rookie season for the #2 overall pick.

 I don’t disagree with these assessments of Bagley; however, I’m reminded of when the Sixers took fellow Dukie Jahlil Okafor as the 2015 #3 overall pick.
 Specifically, I wrote back then:

 Perhaps the biggest potential contributor to any downside in Okafor’s career relates to being selected by the dysfunctional Sixers.
 Given the team’s desire to accumulate high draft picks at the cost of winning games, Okafor’s best hope may be that he does well enough to get traded.
 Otherwise, he might be stuck in an untenable situation which could permanently damage him as a young player.

 Okafor had a strong rookie year, but has fallen on hard times since.
-The player’s role in the downfall cannot be minimized, but it’s fair to suggest that he may have done much better with a more stable franchise.
+The player’s role in the downfall cannot be minimized.
+At the same time, it’s fair to suggest that he may have done much better with a more stable franchise.

 JAHLIL OKAFOR – FIGHT NIGHT

-Unfortunately, Bagley may find himself in a similar situation as Okafor.
-I predict that Bagley will put up decent numbers as a rookie, but may become incognito in Sacramento given the team’s irrelevance.
-I give him a 15% chance of becoming a bust and a 5% chance of becoming a Top 10 Bust due to being in an untenable situation.
+Unfortunately, Bagley may find himself in a similar situation to Okafor.
+I predict that Bagley will put up decent numbers (13 points, 8 rebounds, 1.5 blocks per game) as a rookie and ultimately will become a 20/10 player.
+I fear his game may suffer if he remains incognito in Sacramento given the team’s irrelevance.
+Overall, I give him a 20% chance of becoming a star (i.e. at least three All-Star appearances) and a 15% chance of becoming a bust.
+While highly unlikely, there’s a 5% chance he becomes a Top 10 Bust candidate due to being in an untenable situation.